nohzafk/nohzafk.github.io/content/posts/2024-04-28-use-obsidian-on-ios.md

 this plugin exposes api to Obsidian via schema URL, combing it with iOS shortcuts make it possible to perform complex automation, like creating note, appending note and reordering list (via Sort & Permutation plugin).

-there is a ==Call Command== parameter for calling command from other plugins, which is the key component to automate with iOS shortcuts.
+there is a Call Command parameter for calling command from other plugins, which is the key component to automate with iOS shortcuts.

 ## example: add to list and reorder list alphabetically